lanl/BEE/DORA.md

 ## Launch Script

-To set up the actual stack from the template file, you can run:
+The cloud launcher script assumes that the openstack environment variables are already properly set by running the typical rc script.
+Once that is done, to set up the actual stack from the template file, you can run:

 `python -m beeflow.cloud_launcher --setup-cloud [CONFIG FILE]`